deeplearning4j/deeplearning4j/deepbeliefnetwork.md

 # Deep-Belief Networks

-For our purposes, a deep-belief network can be defined as a stack of restricted Boltzmann machines in which each layer communicates with both the previous and subsequent layers.
+A deep-belief network can be defined as a stack of [restricted Boltzmann machines](../restrictedboltzmannmachine.html) in which each layer communicates with both the previous and subsequent layers.
 The nodes of any single layer don't communicate with each other laterally.
+This stack of RBMs typically ends with a classification unit such as Softmax.

-With the exception of the first and final layers, each hidden layer has a double role: it serves as the hidden layer to the higher nodes that come before it, and as the input (or visible) layer to the lower nodes that come after.
+With the exception of the first and final layers, each hidden layer has a double role: it serves as the hidden layer to the nodes that come before it, and as the input (or visible) layer to the nodes that come after.
 It is a network of single-layer networks.

 Deep-belief networks are used to recognize and generate images, video sequences and motion-capture data.
 A continuous deep-belief network is simply an extension of a deep-belief network that accepts a continuum of decimals, rather than binary data.